| CloserLook > John > John 11:49-57 and 12:1-11 |

 Had somebody tipped Him off?

-Remember the time, when Nathanael first met Jesus.
+Remember the time when Nathanael first met Jesus?

 Nathaniel thought he was a perfect stranger, but Jesus said, "Before that Philip called thee, when thou wast under the fig tree, I saw thee."

-Of course I don't really know, but it's entirely possible
+Of course I don't really know, but it's entirely possible that

-word that Caiaphas had said.
+had said.

 How futile to fight against God.